This article will help you:

 - Decide where to add the code in your HTML

-If this is your first time using Optimizely, you'll need to add a small snippet of code to the <head> tag of your site's code to start running experiments.
+If this is your first time using Optimizely, you'll need to add a small snippet of code (here's how it works) to the <head> tag of your site's code to start running experiments.
 This snippet contains your unique Project ID and allows Optimizely experiments to run on your site.
 Once you add it, the snippet will update automatically; you don't need to do a thing.